H-theorem in quantum physics: Abstract

 \section{Abstract}

-Building on the concept of a quantum channel, a trace-preserving completely positive map that describes a temporary evolution of an open quantum system density matrix, we derive the criterion, which the system evolution operator should meet for the system to evolve with the non-diminishing entropy.
-This enables us to formulate quantum $H$-theorem in terms of observable quantities for a system interacting with the reservoir.
-We apply our criterion to generic physical quantum systems and uncover the conditions under which these systems follow quantum $H$-theorem.
-We discuss manifestation of the second law of thermodynamics in quantum physics and uncover special situations where it can be violated.

-The foundational Boltzmann's $H$-theorem\cite{Boltzmann:1872,Boltzmann:1896} states that the evolution of system described by the distribution function obeying the kinetic equation occurs with non-diminishing entropy.
-Having defined the entropy through the quantum mechanical density matrix ${\hat\rho}$ as $S(\hat\rho) = - k_\B \tr \{ {\hat\rho} \log{\hat\rho}\}$, von Neumann conjectured\cite{Neumann:1929} a solely quantum origin of the $H$-theorem.
-The proof of this conjecture became one of the major fundamental challenges.\cite{Gemmer:2009} The decades-long pursuit was crowned by recent progress of quantum information theory (QIT) that formulated several rigorous mathematical theorems about the conditions for a non-negative entropy gain.\cite{Nielsen:2011,Holevo:2012} Yet, the relation of these results to realm of physics remained not thoroughly understood.
-Here, building on the mathematical formalism provided by the QIT, we formulate the quantum $H$-theorem in terms of physical observables and discuss manifestation of the second law of thermodynamics in quantum physics.
-In what follows we uncover special situations where the second law can be violated and demonstrate that the typical evolution of energy-isolated quantum systems occurs with the non-diminishing entropy.
+Remarkable progress of quantum information theory (QIT) allowed to formulate mathematical theorems for conditions that data-transmitting or data-processing occurs with a non-negative entropy gain.
+However, relation of these results formulated in terms of entropy gain in quantum channels to temporal evolution of real physical systems is not thoroughly understood.
+Here we build on the mathematical formalism provided by QIT to formulate the quantum $H$-theorem in terms of physical observables.
+We discuss the manifestation of the second law of thermodynamics in quantum physics and uncover special situations where the second law can be violated.
+We further demonstrate that the typical evolution of energy-isolated quantum systems occurs with non-diminishing entropy.